 We also loved the Snack and Play tray as our daughter grew.
 She was able to eat, draw and play easily with this flexible tray, which simply strapped over her car seat.

 All in all, with a relaxed attitude, lots of toys, snacks, and energy to entertain your child, a road trip with a baby is far more relaxing than you might think.

 Take breaks, sing a lot, and see the world!

-Alice Griffin is a writer, traveler and daydreamer.
-She is also the author of “Tales from a Travelling Mum,” which documents the travels she embarked on with her young family during the first two years of her daughter’s life.
-She lives in England where she is about to move onto a boat with her family, and she travels whenever she gets the chance!
-Visit her website at www.alicegriffin.co.uk.
+Alice Griffin is a mother, wife, writer, traveler and daydreamer.
+She documents the travels she embarked on with her young family during the first two years of her daughter’s life.
+She lives in England on a boat and travels further afield whenever she gets the chance!